waterdisappear/ATRNet-STAR/README.md

 </div>
 </figure>

 **Need for ATRNet-STAR -** Researchers have struggled to construct many SAR target datasets for ATR tasks.
 Many SAR classification datasets have significantly improved data diversity.
 In particular, new SAR detection datasets (SARDet-100K, FAIR-CSAR) have emerged with 100,000 images.
-However, our previous research on SAR foundation models revealed that collecting public datasets yields fewer than 200,000 available target samples due to severe sample imbalance\textemdash, mainly ship detection datasets.
+However, our previous research on SAR foundation models revealed that collecting public datasets yields fewer than 200,000 available target samples due to severe sample imbalance, mainly ship detection datasets.
 As the inaugural phase of ATRNet, we focus on vehicle targets due to:

 1. Recent datasets predominantly are targets based on spaceborne SAR with constrained imaging geometries, whereas airborne platforms offer higher resolution (0.1-0.3m) and flexible imaging conditions in complex scenes.
 2. Vehicle recognition has driven SAR ATR research for three decades since MSTAR in the 1990s, establishing mature research systems.